veliseev/sunfinance-vladimir-test/README.md

 And you're ready to go.

-Documentation will be available here http://localhost, you'll be available to test endpoints there as well.
+Documentation will be available here http://localhost, you'll be able to test endpoints there as well.

 ## Important Notes
 * I didn't have enough time to figure out how to properly configure nginx within docker contanier, that's why